TechnologyRediscovery/codenforce/docs/occ/User_documentation_ACT.md

 ![screenshot](img/inspection_14.png)

 12. If the inspection contained any violations, a pop-up window will appear to prompt you to indicate the severity.
-Choose the appropiate severyity from the drop-down menu (red circle), then select 'Save violation details' (red arrow).
+Choose the appropiate severyity from the drop-down menu, then select 'Save violation details'.

 ![screenshot](img/inspection_15.png)